 An estimated 31 million girls of primary school age and 32 million girls of lower seconday school age were not enrolled in school in 2013 (UNESCO, 2014)

 Providing learning opportunities for vulnerable, hard-to-reach women and girls is one of the best investments we can make in working towards sustainable development.
 Yet, in developing countries, almost one-quarter of all women and girls aged 15-24 have never completed primary school.

-With funding from the governments of Canada and Australia, the Commonwealth of Learning (COL) has partnered with community organisations and institutions to support schooling and skills development for some of the world’s most vulnerable and hard-to-reach women and girls using open, distance and technology-enabled learning.
+COL recognises that advancing the goals of both women’s empowerment and gender equality are central to "Learning for Sustainable Development."
+COL, with funding from the governments of Australia and Canada, launched GIRLS Inspire, a three-year project for girls' education, in 2016.
+Through this project, COL is partnering with community organisations and institutions to support schooling and skills development for some of the world’s most vulnerable and hard-to-reach women and girls using open, distance and technology-enabled learning.